go-pkgz/lcw/README.md

 ## Details

-- All byte-size limits work for values implementing `lcw.Sizer` interface
+- All byte-size limits (MaxCacheSize and MaxValSize) only work for values implementing `lcw.Sizer` interface.
 - Negative limits (max options) rejected
 - `lgr.Value` wraps `interface{}` and should be converted back to the concrete type.
 - The implementation started as a part of [remark42](https://github.com/umputun/remark) and later on moved to [go-pkgz/rest](https://github.com/go-pkgz/rest/tree/master/cache) library and finaly generalized to become `lcw`.